askorama/orama/packages/docs/cloud/integrating-orama-cloud/react-sdk.md

 }
 ```

-You can read the full documentation on vector search using the JavaScript API [here](/cloud/performing-search/vector-search) and remember that anything that can be passed to `client.search` can be passed to `useSearch`.
+You can read the full documentation on vector search using the JavaScript API [here](/cloud/performing-search/vector-search) and remember that anything you can pass to `client.search` you can also pass to `useSearch`.